vitorm04/docs.pt-br/docs/framework/wpf/advanced/optimizing-performance-data-binding.md

 <a name="Do_not_Convert_CLR_objects_to_Xml_Just_For_Data_Binding"></a>
 ## <a name="do-not-convert-clr-objects-to-xml-just-for-data-binding"></a>Não converta objetos CLR em XML apenas para vinculação de dados.
- [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] permite que você associe dados a [!INCLUDE[TLA#tla_xml](../../../../includes/tlasharptla-xml-md.md)] conteúdo; no entanto, a vinculação de dados para [!INCLUDE[TLA#tla_xml](../../../../includes/tlasharptla-xml-md.md)] conteúdo é mais lenta do que a vinculação de dados com objetos CLR.
+ [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] permite que você associe dados ao conteúdo XML; no entanto, a vinculação de dados ao conteúdo XML é mais lenta do que a vinculação de dados com objetos CLR.
 Não converta os dados do objeto CLR em XML se a única finalidade for a associação de dados.

 ## <a name="see-also"></a>Consulte também